kevinunger/docker-mordhau-server/README.md

 The `chown` command is needed because we don't run the game server as root for security reasons, but rather as a 'steam' user with user id 99:100(by default).

 ### Docker Compose
 There is an example of a docker-compose provided(with 3 servers by default).
 You can download and edit that to your hearts pleasure.
-This is really useful for running multiple servers at once.
-All you need to do is edit it and: [(/docker-compose)](https://github.com/Tetricz/docker-mordhau-server/tree/master/docker-compose)
+This is really useful for running multiple servers at once.[(docker-compose)](https://github.com/Tetricz/docker-mordhau-server/tree/master/docker-compose)

+All you need to do is edit it and:

 ```
 docker-compose up -d
 ```